SabotagePerformanceAppraisals/seattle-scrum/_pages/calendar.md

 ----
 [^price]: All pricing listed as: early bird rate / standard rate.
 Please inquire for early bird rate expirations.
-[^group]: Group discounts are available for the CLP.
-[^craig]: The Certified LeSS Practitioner (CLP) class will be taught by [Craig Larman](https://www.amazon.com/Craig-Larman/e/B000APVUN6), though MJ can help you prepare for it.
 [^angela]: The Advanced Certified ScrumMaster (A-CSM) class will be taught by [Angela Johnson](https://www.scrumalliance.org/community/profile/ajohnson10).